huggingface/hub-docs/docs/hub/models-cards.md

 ## What are Model Cards?

-Model cards are markdown files that accompany the models and provide handy information.
+Model cards are Markdown files that accompany the models and provide handy information.
 They are essential for discoverability, reproducibility, and sharing!
-They are the `README.md` file in any model repo.
+You can find a model card as the `README.md` file in any model repo.

 The model card should describe:
 - the model
-- its intended uses & potential limitations, including bias and ethical considerations as detailed in [Mitchell, 2018](https://arxiv.org/abs/1810.03993)
+- its intended uses & potential limitations, including biases and ethical considerations as detailed in [Mitchell, 2018](https://arxiv.org/abs/1810.03993)
 - the training params and experimental info (you can embed or link to an experiment tracking platform for reference)
 - which datasets were used to train your model
 - your evaluation results